BeipDev/BeipMU/Documentation/GettingStarted.md

 Keyboard macros, triggers and aliases make your BeipMU experience more effective by automating commands and responding to world output.

+A keyboard macro, also called a shortcut, allows you to send text to the server or input window with the single press of a key or key combination.
+This can be used to quickly enter frequently-typed or long commands.

+A trigger, also sometimes called an event, responds to output text from the world.
+It has many uses, such as highlighting words or lines, playing sounds, hiding or filtering the text, or automatically sending a response.

+An alias allows you to abbreviate commands so that you can type something much shorter into the Input Window.
+An alias automatically replaces text that appears in the Input Window before it is sent to the server.

-These features are placed in the World List according to when they apply.
+These features are placed in the World List according to where they should be applied.
 Global macros, triggers and aliases apply to all servers and characters.
-They can also be set up to apply to specific servers or characters.
+They can also be set up to apply to specific servers or characters by creating the macro, trigger, or alias while selecting the server or character or dragging the macro to the desired location.

 ###Creating a macro

-A keyboard macro, also called a shortcut, allows you to send text to the server or input window with the single press of a key or key combination.
-This can be used to quickly enter frequently-typed or long commands.

-To create a macro, press the Macros button  on the toolbar.
+To create a macro, go to Options, then Macros on the pull-down menu.

 Using the World List, select where you want the macro to apply, then press New.